iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted141006/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 1 reviews"/>
 </p>

+> It's my job to be next to people with the 'Rona and not once have I gotten an alert.<br> :date: __2021-01-09 03:44:53__

+> As part of my work I am considered a Essential worker and I have never once received a Alert or Notification from the application that I have be exposed to convid !
+Even though 2 of my coworkers tested Positive!
+I have self quarantined Twice, This Application is Useless!
+The Cares Act included Money for Public Health Notification and Awareness!!
+Please Fix this ASAP Hire a application developer to Turn this Application into a Real Tool !!!
+Shame on The State of CT Gov!!<br> :date: __2021-01-08 21:33:48__

+> What code do I have to enter?
+I was never given one.<br> :date: __2021-01-08 05:04:04__

+> This App does nothing, I have been in contact with several people who had tested positive for COVID and this app did not alert me to anything.<br> :date: __2021-01-07 22:50:37__

+> Deficiencies with this app.
+A. Not everyone in Ct. has this installed on their cell phone.
+B. Not everyone that tests positive is reporting it.
+There's been 2 ppl at work that recently tested positive and this app never alerted me.<br> :date: __2021-01-06 14:02:57__

+> I work in a residential facility where both staff and residents have cell phones.
+Not once, with any positive case, has this app notified me of an exposure.
+Very disappointing.<br> :date: __2021-01-04 21:27:36__

 > Totally pointless.
 Unless everyone else is using theres no point in having it.
 My wife and I have been around several people who have been covid positive and never received a warning.<br> :date: __2021-01-02 17:39:12__

 > Why ONLY allow the fingerprint scan option and not offer the password/pin option?
 (Meanning I cannot access the scanned list).
 Is it that challenging for the devs to realize we all don't utilize/have access to the SAME FEATURES.
 This app is the equivalent of a paperweight, in my phone.<br> :date: __2020-12-28 19:14:04__